 6. Will you do a program or workshop for my club or organization?

 The short answer is yes.
-But there are so many questions and answers involved in what kind of workshop, where it will be held, etc. that I’ve created a separate FAQ just for this topic.
+But there are so many questions and answers involved in what kind of workshop, where it will be held, how long it will run, etc. that I’ve created a separate FAQ just for this topic.
 Click the link for detailed answers and if that’s not enough, there’s always the Contact page.